2020 Tax Guide: IRS Changes Caused by Coronavirus

 No one knows for certain how long COVID-19 will impact the United States and the rest of the world.

-Consult IRS.gov as well as your local and state tax agencies for the most up to date information regarding your 2019 tax return.
+Consult IRS.gov as well as your local and state tax agencies for the most up to date information regarding your current or prior year amended tax returns.